A Weekend on the Dyke - Kington Medieval Hostel

 The hostel is the former hospital for the town, but it has been extensively modernised meaning most bedrooms benefit from an ensuite shower room with on-site and on street parking readily available.

-Dogs - A maximum of three dogs are welcome at the hostel, each dog incurring an additional charge of £30.
+Dogs - A maximum of three dogs are welcome at the hostel, each dog incurring an additional charge of £30 (there is currently one dog place left).
 This is a charge from the YHA and must be paid via the OutdoorLads office in advance - contact email@example.com or 0161 4200001.
 Please inform the event leader if you plan to bring a dog.
 Dogs will not be permitted in the dining room or kitchen area at any time, and will need to sleep with the dog owners in a designated doggy bedroom.

 Image Credits: Image 5 - High Street, Kington © Copyright Jim Barton and licensed for reuse under this Creative Commons Licence; Image 6 - Market House and clock tower, Kington © Copyright Roger Cornfoot and licensed for reuse under this Creative Commons Licence.
 All other images provided by ODL member Daniel McKeown-Henshall, and permission is granted to OutdoorLads for their use.